 F&H A. 1.
-Bankruptcy is a legal proceeding that allows a person who is unable to pay his or her debts to obtain a fresh financial start by legally eliminating the person’s obligation to repay the debt.
+Bankruptcy is a legal process that allows a person who can’t pay his or her debts to obtain a “fresh start” by legally eliminating the person’s obligation to repay the debt.
 Federal law provides the right to file bankruptcy, and all cases are handled by the United States Bankruptcy Court.
 Once you file for bankruptcy, all of your creditors must immediately stop collection actions against you until those debts are sorted out by the bankruptcy court.

 F&H A. 3.
 Unless your creditors file objections against your discharge with the Bankruptcy Court, you will usually automatically receive a discharge.

 Q4.
 Do you have the right to a Bankruptcy Discharge or can creditors object to the discharge?